Platymek/HumanComputerInteraction-HiFi-Prototype/README.md

 ## Pages
+Under each pages is listed the properties passed through as a parameter in 'props'.
+Every component must have the following values in the props dictionary, on top of those also listed:
+- colors: the site's colour scheme in list format

 None exist yet.

 ## Templates
+Under each tempplate is listed the properties passed through as a parameter in 'props'.
+Every component must have the following values in the props dictionary, on top of those also listed:
+- colors: the site's colour scheme in list format

 None exist yet.

 ## Components
 Under each component is listed the properties passed through as a parameter in 'props'.
 Every component must have the following values in the props dictionary, on top of those also listed:
-- color: the site's colour scheme in list format
+- colors: the site's colour scheme in list format

 ### TextBox
 - title: text above text box